 - Paying for Your Online Doctorate in Human Resources

-What Are the Best Online Doctorate in Human Resources Programs?
+The Best Online Doctorate in Human Resources Programs

 The flagship campus of the University of Illinois operates out of the cities of Urbana and Champaign; however, distance learners nationwide can earn an online doctorate in human resource management from the school.
 This particular program is unique in that it focuses on diversity and equity in education, examining race, class, sexual orientation, and gender and the role that these topics play in education.

 The program primarily caters to part-time students who are also working professionals.
 Students who complete two courses per term can finish in eight consecutive terms, or about three and a half years.
 The program's curriculum includes a qualifying exam and a thesis as a concluding experience.
 The program delivers coursework synchronously, although students also complete asynchronous forum posts.
 Courses last eight weeks each in the fall and spring terms and six weeks each during the summer term.
 Applicants must prove a cumulative GPA of 3.0 or better in their prior studies and do not need to submit GRE scores.